 The hostel includes free Wi-Fi, a cinema room, a pool table, a bar and has an all-around fun atmosphere.

-Lisbon Downtown Inn – This is where we stayed in Lisbon and can highly recommend it based on great location and comfort.
-The Lisbon Downtown Inn is a lovely and clean guest house located in the heart of Lisbon surrounded by all the major city attractions making it easy to access everything by foot.
+Lisbon Downtown Inn – This is where I stayed in Lisbon and can highly recommend it based on great location and comfort.
+The Lisbon Downtown Inn is a lovely and clean guest house located in the heart of Lisbon, surrounded by some of the major attractions making it easy to get around by foot.

 It’s a one room apartment with a private bathroom, fridge, air-conditioning and flat screen TV.
-The host was very friendly and accommodating and even let us leave our bags there for an entire day before we had to catch a late flight.
+The host was very friendly and accommodating and even let me leave my bags there for an entire day before catching a late flight.

-We liked the central location of this guest house as we were able to explore the entire city of Lisbon easily.
+I loved the central location of this guest house as it offers easy access to explore the highlights of Lisbon by foot.
 It’s close to the Alfama district, waterfront and also within walking distance to the Bairro Alto district.

-Hotel Avenida Palace – This beautiful 19th century hotel with antique style furnishings is the perfect option if you’re looking to splash out a little but still want to stay in the city centre.
-Stay in a luxury historic building in the heart of Lisbon for easy access to all popular attractions.
+Hotel Avenida Palace – Stay in a luxurious historic building in the heart of Lisbon.
+This lovely 19th century hotel with antique-style furnishings is the perfect option if you’re looking to treat yourself but still want to stay in a central location.

 The Best Time to Visit Lisbon

-Lisbon is an extremely popular destination during the summer months of June-August, this is also the hottest time of year to visit.
-Avoid the heat and beat the crowds by visiting during bumper season in Autumn or Spring, which is from September to October or from March to May.
+Lisbon is an extremely popular destination during the summer months of June – August, this is also the hottest time of year to visit.
+Avoid the heat and beat the crowds by visiting during bumper season in autumn or spring, which is from September – October or from March – May.